ilaydaasar/Custom-GPT-2-Chatbot-Project/README.md

 The model is optimized for a specific persona or task through fine-tuning on a custom conversation dataset (`data/custom_chat_data.json`).
 It leverages PyTorch for GPU-accelerated training and generation, ensuring **real-time response capabilities** within a console environment.

-The architecture uses a **hybrid approach**, where specialized services (`JokeManager`, `PoemDatabase`) handle complex tasks, with optional integration to external LLM APIs (e.g., Gemini) for enhanced creative output.
+The architecture uses a **hybrid approach**, where specialized services (`JokeManager`, `PoemDatabase`) handle complex tasks, with optional integration to external LLM APIs  for enhanced creative output.

 ---